Revised: July 1, 2014

 Internal financial control procedures, as well as the requirements of outside auditors, specify that college personnel should not approve their own petty cash expenditures.
 To conform with this principle, the following hierarchy of petty cash expenditure approval is indicated:

 Subject to the provisions of Policies and Procedures Memorandum No. 202, trustee approval of the operating budget is approval to effect the programs contained therein.
-Within the guidelines provided below, the cost center manager is authorized to undertake the expenditures contained within the approved budget plan.
+Within the guidelines provided below, the Organizational unit (cost center) manager is authorized to undertake the expenditures contained within the approved budget plan.

 Any program for development or modification of college-owned facility and equipment involving the use of bond proceeds or other special capital funding source requires the approval of the Board of Trustees.
-Written justification for such development along with the purchase requisition and planning documents, approved by the President, must be presented to the Vice President for Planning and Finance for placement on the agenda of the Business Affairs Committee of the Board.
+Written justification for such development along with the purchase requisition and planning documents, approved by the President, must be presented to the Interim Vice President for Finance and Facilities for placement on the agenda of the Business Affairs Committee of the Board.

 All campus development projects with a value of fifty thousand dollars ($50,000) or greater must have prior Board approval.